MirageNet/Mirage/doc/docs/guides/community-guides/mirage-quick-start-guide.md

 - Double click your player prefab to enter it
 - Add a "WeaponsHolder" empty GameObject, with position and rotation at 0,0,0.
-- Inside that GameObject, create a cube from unity menu, (GameObject, 3D object, cube)- Remove the box colliders.
+- Inside that GameObject, create a cube from the Unity menu, (GameObject, 3D object, cube)- Remove the box colliders.
 - Rename this `Weapon1`, change position and scale to match the below pictures.

 ![](/img/guides/community-guides/mirage-quick-start-guide/image--017.jpg)

-Duplicate weapon 1 for a Weapon 2, and change its scale and position, now you should have 2 different looking ‘weapons’!
+Duplicate weapon 1 for Weapon 2, and change its scale and position, now you should have 2 different looking ‘weapons’!

 ![](/img/guides/community-guides/mirage-quick-start-guide/image--018.jpg)